gustavohenrique/gometrics/README.md

 ## How it works?

 What the `Process()` does is reads the proc file system.
 The proc file system (procfs or `/proc`) exposes internal kernel data structures, which is used to obtain information about the system.
 The `Docker()` reads the profcs inside a Docker container.
 Because the way to get metrics from a process running inside and outside a container could be a little different.
+Both functions can be called by `Metrics()` which auto-detects if Gometrics are running inside a container or not.

 Also, both functions exposes metrics from Go runtime.

+The calculation of CPU utilization is based on the total available utilization of all cores.
+Gometrics picking sample the total process time, every second by default, and find the difference.

+Memory usage is got from procfs.
+When Gometrics is running outside of a container, it gives [Proportional set size](https://en.wikipedia.org/wiki/Proportional_set_size).

+**Amazon ECS**

+Gometrics read data from `/proc/self/cgroup` and it can be different in AWS ECS.
+You can disable the ECS hierarchy by setting `ECS_ENABLE_TASK_CPU_MEM_LIMIT=false` to revert the `/proc/self/cgroup` output to use the "normal" Docker output.

 ## License